alsmeirelles/QuickAnnotator/README.md

 # Basic Usage
 ---
 see [UserManual](https://github.com/choosehappy/QuickAnnotator/wiki/User-Manual) for a demo

+### Creating a patch pool
+WSIs involved in the experiment must first be split into patches.

 ### Run

 Go to your checkout dir and start the web server: